 What is a management clause?

-These clauses define how the business will be managed, including the roles and responsibilities of managers, governance structure, and decision-making processes.
-They can also define the voting rights and quorum necessary for important decisions.
+These clauses define how the company will be run, including the roles and responsibilities of officers, the governance structure, and decision-making processes.
+They may also define voting rights and quorums required for important decisions.

 Importance of management clauses

-They clarify the company's governance structure and ensure effective and transparent decision-making.
-This helps to avoid internal conflicts and ensure smooth management of the business.
+They clarify the company's governance structure and ensure efficient and transparent decision-making.
+This helps avoid internal conflicts and ensure harmonious management of the company.

 Dispute Resolution Clauses